iterative/cml.dev/content/docs/self-hosted-runners.md

 We like the
 [CML container](https://github.com/iterative/cml/blob/master/Dockerfile)
-(`docker://iterativeai/cml:0-dvc2-base1`) because it comes loaded with Python, CUDA, `git`, `node` and other essentials for full-stack data science.
+(`docker://iterativeai/cml:0-dvc2-base1`) because it comes loaded with Python, Git, Node JS and other essentials for full-stack data science.
 But we don't mind if you do it your way :)

 ## Options